 - Actual value protection: Reimbursement based on value, not weight

-Are you a second-hand e-merchant and is Vinted part of your logistics mix?
+Are you retailer and is Vinted part of your logistics mix?
 Don't let a Carrier your profitability.

 Make an appointment with our team to check whether your business model is eligible for optimized multi-channel coverage: Make an appointment with Claisy